A Triceps Busting Workout

 It is no surprise most men are obsessed with the size of their arms.
 For most of these men, the obsession fades away after training their biceps.
-Triceps are half of your arms and you shouldn’t overlook training them.
+A triceps workout shouldn’t be overlooked as they are half of your arms.

 When you flex your triceps, it should look like a horse kicked you in the back of your arm.
 If you train your bis and tris on the same day and your triceps are lagging as compared to your biceps, you should consider training them at the beginning of your workouts.